Art Classes for Children – Senior Level – Ages 11-13

 Duration

-No classes on NSW public holidays.
+No classes NSW public holidays.
 Extra week added at end of term.

 Multiple Enrolments